 Don Davis, Forum News Service, Published February 25 2014

-The bill written by Rep. Joe Radinovich, D-Crosby, adds funds to an existing state-federal program that gives low-income people help paying for heat.
+The Rep. Joe Radinovich, D-Crosby, bill adds funds to an existing state-federal program that gives low-income people help paying for heat.

 “Without this legislation, this critical program will run out of funding in early March,” Radinovich said.
 “As another round of extreme cold hits the state, we need to make sure that every Minnesotan can heat their home and can get assistance if they need it.”

-In an unusual move, the House planned to suspend its rules so the heating aid could be approved on the first day.
+In a rare move, the House suspended its rules so the heating aid could be approved on the first day.

 “Minnesotans have been put in a difficult position because of the spike in propane prices,” Radinovich said.

-The fuel price that last fall was $1.60 a gallon spiked at $6.67, Commerce Commissioner Mike Rothman said.
+The fuel price that last fall was $1.60 a gallon spiked at $6.67, Commerce Commissioner Mike Rothman said in a Tuesday committee hearing.
 Prices now are about $3.89.

 “The supply issue has eased and stabilized,” he said, even with higher-than-normal prices.